The Monthly Board Meeting of Edgemoor

 unanimously.

-MNAC Report –
+MNAC

-Brad mentioned a proposed “Safe Routes to School” program, which was intended
+“Safe Routes to School” program, which was intended to promote kids walking to

-to promote kids walking to school by providing a safe “Walking-Bus”
+school by providing a safe “Walking-Bus” concept.
+Theoretically, parents would drop off and

-Friendly Neighborhoods’.
-Richard offered
+Neighborhoods’.
+Richard offered to come

-an invite to the August meeting.
-In
+to the August meeting.
+In addition, Brad

-September meeting.
-The MNAC continued to
+meeting.
+The MNAC continued to work on

-work on items, revisions and changes to the comprehensive plan.
+items, revisions and changes to the comprehensive plan.
 Read this months issue of Just so You are

 Aware for more details.
 Pam Went